Iran’s Top Diplomat Mocks Donald Trump’s Negotiating Skills After Abrupt End To North Korea Summit And No Deal

 “You’ll never get a better deal,” Zarif added.

-Trump had been widely criticized for backing out of the Iran deal, with critics saying it was shortsighted and others believing that Trump simply wanted to spite Barack Obama, who was one of the driving forces behind striking the original deal.
+Trump had been widely criticized for backing out of the Iran deal, with critics saying it was shortsighted, and others believing that Trump simply wanted to spite Barack Obama, who was one of the driving forces behind striking the original deal.

-Mark Dubowitz, the chief executive officer of the non-partisan think tank Foundation for Defense of Democracies, said in a podcast interview at the time Trump backed out of the Iran deal that Trump could have tried to negotiate a new agreement with America’s allies before pulling out entirely.
+Mark Dubowitz, the chief executive officer of the non-partisan think tank Foundation for Defense of Democracies, weighed in on the matter when Trump backed out of the Iran deal, in an episode of the Foreign Podicy podcast.
+Dubowitz argued that Trump could have tried to negotiate a new agreement with America’s allies before pulling out entirely.

 My latest @PostOpinions column: Trump’s denuclearization strategies for Iran and North Korea are totally opposite.
 Why? https://t.co/iUeKsbwsIv